 There’s no doubt about it, lighting looks better when ray traced than when rendered traditionally.
 For this reason, RTX cards are the better choice if you want to get the most out of games graphically with an NVIDIA card.

 But that’s not all.
-Because NVIDIA’s current generation only hosts RTX cards, the most powerful NVIDIA cards are now all RTX ones.
+Because NVIDIA’s current generation only hosts RTX cards, the most powerful NVIDIA cards are now all RTX only (no GTX).
 RTX cards are therefore not only better for graphics, but also for traditional rendering performance.
-If you want the best gaming performance possible from an NVIDIA card, you’re going to want a 30-series RTX GPU – at the top end, you’ll want RTX 3090 gaming PC.
+If you want the best gaming performance possible from an NVIDIA card, you’re going to want a 30-series RTX GPU—at the top end, you’ll want an RTX 3090.

 NVIDIA GTX: Best on a Budget

 It’s not all hopeless for NVIDIA’s GTX graphics cards, though, because GTX cards are often much cheaper than RTX ones.
-This is especially important considering the ongoing chip shortages that have seen RTX cards dramatically increase in price when they’re in stock at all.
+This is especially important considering the chip shortages we have just come out of.

 Take NVIDIA’s GeForce GTX 1660 Super, for example.
 This card is more than capable of playing most modern games at 1080p resolution above 60fps.
 And, if eSports is your thing, the 1660 Super is more than powerful enough to play eSports titles at high refresh rates at 1080p and 1440p resolutions.
 The same is true for older cards like NVIDIA’s GeForce GTX 1070, and in some cases even the GeForce GTX 970.
-While chip shortages are also impacting GTX cards, they haven’t hit such ridiculously high prices as many of the latest RTX cards.
+While the chip shortages also impacted GTX cards, they never hit such ridiculously high prices as many of the latest RTX cards.